 Sometimes a fashion item is expensive because it cost a lot of money to produce.
-Other times it’s expensive because that’s what the brand can get a way with charging, regardless as to the actual quality of the product.
+Other times it’s expensive because that’s what the brand can get away with charging, regardless of the actual product quality.
 And naturally, less well-known brands can’t get away with charging the same kind of mark-ups as the better known ones.
 Even if the quality is every bit as good.

 For every world-famous Italian men’s tailoring house there will be scores of other relatively unknown ones.
 Some are unknown with good reason.
 Meanwhile others produce excellent products and yet have been criminally underrated or overlooked for years.
 Others still are on the verge of blowing up.